 Other provisions in H.R.
 5 also skew the benefits of ESEA funds away from students who generated the federal allocations in the first place.
 For example, programs for migrant students, neglected and delinquent students and English learners would no longer have separate funding authorizations, and would become set-asides under a quasi-consolidated Title I program.
 Of even greater concern, the "alternative use" authority in section 1002 would allow funds generated by one group of students to be spent on another.
 For example, funds generated by English learners (currently ESEA Title III) could be used for activities unrelated to meeting their educational needs.
 In the same manner, H.R.
-5 would allow Title I funds generated by eliminating the 40 percent poverty threshold for Title I schoolwide activities, a proposal that exacerbates the problems with the portability provision.
+5 would allow Title I funds generated by disadvantaged students to be spent on general schoolwide activities for all students by eliminating the 40 percent poverty threshold for Title I schoolwide activities, a proposal that exacerbates the problems with the portability provision.